The Do's and Don't of App Marketing

 - Track your metrics obsessively, use analytics and attributions platforms as part of your daily routine

-- Track your users on a cohort level to understand behaviour
+- Track your users on a cohort level to understand the behavior

 - Don’t be afraid to chop campaigns if you think you made a mistake